Taisetsu: Rolling stock

+As of 15 March 2025, Taisetsu services are normally formed of H100 series diesel-electric multiple units (DEMU) railcars, with monoclass non-reserved seats.

+Former

-Services are normally formed of four-car KiHa 183 series diesel multiple unit (DMU) trains formed as follows.
-All cars are no-smoking.
+Until 17 March 2023, services were formed of 4-car KiHa 183 series diesel multiple unit (DMU) trains as shown below.
+All cars were no-smoking.

+Until the end of limited express services on 14 March 2025, 3-car KiHa 283 series diesel multiple unit (DMU) trains, with monoclass passenger accommodation.

 History

-1947-1963
+1947–1963

 The train service that was later to become the Taisetsu was first introduced on 29 June 1947 as an unnamed steam-hauled express service operating between Hakodate and Asahikawa via Otaru and Sapporo.
 The train received the name Taisetsu from 1 April 1951.

 This service ran until 31 May 1963, after which it was replaced by the Lilac service.

-1963-1992
+1963–1992

 From 1 June 1963, the Taisetsu service operated as an express between Sapporo and Abashiri, via Asahikawa.
 This service was discontinued from the start of the revised timetable on 14 March 1992.

-2017-
+2017– 2025

 The Taisetsu name was revived from 4 March 2017 as a limited express service operating between Asahikawa and Abashiri on the Sekihoku Main Line.